home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

-version | string | Returns the current installed version version_latest | string | Returns the available version panel_path | string | Returns path where the UI can be loaded update_path | string | Returns path where that can be called to trigger an update
+version | string | Returns the current installed version version_latest | string | Returns the available version panel_path | string | Returns path where the UI can be loaded

 </ApiEndpoint>